hphelion/documentation/mc.compute.volumes.md

 ---
 # Management console: Volumes screen

-The management console (MC) compute dashboard volumes screen allows you to view and maniuplate compute volumes.
+The management console (MC) compute dashboard volumes screen allows you to view and manipulate compute volumes.
 This page covers the following topics:

 * [Volumes screen overview](#Overview)
 * [For further information](#ForFurtherInformation)